mariopino/avax-sma-crossover/README.md

 - Initial run with predefined parameters
 - Optimization
 - Run with optimized parameters
-- Generates a candle chart with indicators and trades
+- Generates a candle chart with indicators and trades (SmaCross_n1-10,n2-16_.html)
-- Generates a Heatmap for the different combination of slow and fast moving averages
+- Generates a Heatmap for the different combination of slow and fast moving averages (SmaCross.html)
-- Export trades to CSV file
+- Export trades to CSV file (trades.csv)

 The best results were achieved using a 5% stop loss for both SHORT and LONG trades.